tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 Version 3.49 Goals
 - code improvement tweaks

-TBD: re-order and consolidate 3.50+ plans and ideas
+DONE: re-order and consolidate 3.50+ plans and ideas
-TBD: search "somedays" for others
+DONE: search "somedays" for others
+DONE: Is the Item class worth having? (decision = 'yes')
 TBD: obj-not-in-hand error in cmd_exe()
-TBD: Better errors for "read note" and "get water"
+TBD: Better errors for "read note" and "get water" and "examine lettering"
+	- maybe a 'special errors' funciton in cmd_exe() ??
 TBD: fix dup Room 'go' code for doorways and passages (?)
+TBD: clean up use of "import *"
+TBD: rename modules
+TBD: Normalize scope_check() for objects of class Writing????
+TBD: map ojbect attributes, methods, and inheritance visually

 ##########################